Optical excitation of ultra-relativistic partially stripped ions: Simulations of optical excitation

 As discussed in the previous section, the above description can be applied reliably only for the H-like lead case of the GF presented in the third column of Table~\ref{table:OpticalPumpingParameters}.
 Below we show some numerical results of the Monte Carlo simulations performed with {\sf GF-CAIN} for the input parameters given in the third column of Table~\ref{table:OpticalPumpingParameters}, with the supplementary parameters collected in Table~\ref{table:SimPars}.
 The number of the spontaneously emitted photons from the PSI bunch is provided in the last row of Table~\ref{table:SimPars} -- it corresponds to the emission rate of $\sim 2.5$ of photons per ion.
-It agrees up a factor of 5 with the result of the semi-analytical calculations presented in the third column of Table~\ref{table:OpticalPumpingParameters} -- the difference being a results of approximations used in the latter, as discussed in the previous section.
+It agrees within a factor of $1.65$ with the result of the semi-analytical calculations presented in the fourth column of Table~\ref{table:OpticalPumpingParameters}.
 We have also checked that the emission rate grows linearly with the pulse energy between $0.05$ and $5\,$mJ.

-The energy and emission-angle distributions of the outgoing photons are presented in Figures~\ref{fig:EnergyAngle} and \ref{fig:EngThg}.
-As can be seen in the left panel of Figure~\ref{fig:EnergyAngle}, the energy distribution of emitted photons is flat in the range from $0$ to $E_{\gamma}^{\rm max} \approx 450\,$MeV.
-This results from the fact that for this atomic transition the angular distribution of spontaneous emission is uniform in the PSI reference frame.
-The right panel of Figure~\ref{fig:EnergyAngle} shows that the emitted photons are strongly collimated -- most of them are emitted within the angle of $1\,$mrad, with the maximum at $\sim 0.25\,$mrad.